-About the further measures to achieve even higher standards
+About the further measurers achieve even higher standards

 Further measures that could deliver even higher standards for this home.
 You should check the conditions in any covenants, planning conditions, warranties or sale contracts before undertaking any of these measures.
+If you are a tenant, before undertaking any work you should check the terms of your lease and obtain approval from your landlord if the lease either requires it, or makes no express provision for such work.